-If you subscribe today, you will start with the Summer 2019 issue.
+If you subscribe today, you will start with the Winter 2019 issue.

-Becoming a better horseman is a life-long process, and if you are serious about becoming the best you can be, now you can enjoy having access to some of the best resources in the horsemanship world.
+The primary goal of The Horseman’s Gazette is education.
+We know that some concepts and fundamental exercises are better taught by demonstration.
+For viewers this is a chance to learn from clinicians and cowboys as they work with their own horses, at their own pace.
+Becoming a better horseman is a life-long process, and if you are serious about becoming the best you can be, now you can take advantage of having access to some of the best in the horse world.

 So, Come along for the ride — you and your horse will be glad that you did!

 Groundwork in a Figure Eight with Tom Curtin 22:25